stanwarri/picnic/README.md

 drumbs
 ===========

-On demand image manipulation for PHP 5.3+
+On-demand image manipulation for PHP 5.3+

 ![demo](https://raw.github.com/mjolnic/drumbs/master/demo/images/demo.jpg)

-This tool generates images on the fly by request.
+This tool generates thumbnails (drum\*b\*s) or/and adds effects to an image, on the fly by request, using the WideImage library.

 The image is always sent over the HTTP server for better performance.

 ## How it works